obviyus/chanson.live/README.md

 You can find a live example here: https://radio.obviy.us/

 If nobody's playing music via the [Telegram bot](https://t.me/SSRadioBot), it'll play from a list of previously played songs.
+There are plans to make a functional web UI someday™.

 ## Architectural Overview